Main Index

 have the same successive convergents, that is the successive convergents of continued fraction (15) are exactly the same as the convergents of the fraction (16).

-Theorem ( [5] , (2.3.19a)): Let typeset structure for every typeset structure, and
+Theorem ( [5] , (2.3.19a)): Let for every , and

-then typeset structure and typeset structure are equivalent
+then and are equivalent

 are usually written using a more compact abbreviated notation